is212g7t5/spm/README.md

 <img src="assets/staff/create_learning_journey.png" alt="Staff Create Learning Journey" />

-Selecting on a skill required brings up a list of courses, which can then be added to the learning journey.
+Selecting on a required skill brings up a list of courses, which can then be added to the learning journey.

 <img src="assets/staff/create_learning_journey_skill_course.png" alt="Staff Create Learning Journey Skill Course" />

-Once at least 1 course is added to the learning course, the `Create Learning Journey` button becomes active and the user can create the learning journey with the associated courses.
+Once at least 1 course is added to the learning journey, the `Create Learning Journey` button becomes active and the user can create the learning journey with the associated courses.

 ### HR Features

-Logging in as a HR allows us to access skill, course and job role management features.
+Logging in as HR allows us to access skill, course and job role management features.

 #### Skills